Producer responsibility for packaging

 We help you all the way!

-As a eco-modulated compliance fee will be introduced, depending on the ‘design for recycling’ of the packaging, a re-design process is also a process you should consider starting if your packaging can be optimised.
+Eco-modulated compliance fee will apply and teh size of it will depend on the ‘design for recycling’ of the packaging.
+A re-design process is therefore also a process you should consider if your packaging can be optimised.
 Read more about the expected financial structure for your company in the FAQ section below.

-By signing up for European Recycling Platform’s collective scheme for packaging we will ensure that you will become compliant in 2024 and kept informed and prepared for 2025.
-We guide you and help you in all aspects of registration and reporting in 2024 as well as preparing you for the 2025 reporting.
+By signing up for European Recycling Platform’s collective scheme for packaging we will ensure that you will become compliant and kept informed and prepared for upcoming reportings.
+We guide you and help you in all aspects of registration and reporting as well as preparing you in due time.
 We care about you being compliant.

 With European Recycling Platform you are in safe hands: